 - Vegetarian - Firstly, omit the chicken and add more mushrooms.
 I also suggest adding a variety of mushrooms.
 However, if you are going to use portabellas, slice them thinly.
 You can also add artichoke hearts.
 Marinated artichokes will also pair well.
 Also, breaded and fried oyster mushrooms have been a popular substitute.

-- Thyme - You can substitute the fresh one sprig of thyme with a quarter teaspoon of dried thyme.
+- Fresh Thyme - You can substitute a fresh sprig of thyme with a quarter teaspoon of dried thyme.

 Change Heat Level - Modify the lemon pepper chicken pasta recipe's heat level to your liking and learn more about the Scoville Scale and Chili Pairings.